3 Weeks in Spain and Portugal: 2 Itineraries

 It’s time to bid goodbye to Spain and time to explore Portugal.
 The first destination is Lisbon, the capital city.

-If you want to rent a car, this is an excellent part of your trip.
+If you want to rent a car, this is an excellent mode of transportation for this part of the itinerary.
 Driving between Lisbon to Porto, to Algarve, and back to Lisbon gives you freedom of your time, and the drive is no more than 3 hours each.

-Lisbon, Portugal’s coastal capital, enchants with its hilltop vistas and historic tram rides.
-A city of seven hills, its neighborhoods, from the bohemian Bairro Alto to the historic Alfama, pulse with life and Fado music.
+Lisbon, Portugal’s coastal capital offers hilltop vistas and historic tram rides.
+I don’t think I’ve been to a hillier city (with cobbledstones) in Europe.
+A city of seven hills, its neighbourhoods, from the bohemian Bairro Alto to the historic Alfama are the places to go where you can enjoy the traditional Fado music.

 To reach Lisbon from Malaga or Seville, there’s a direct flight that takes an hour.
 You can pick up your car rental at Lisbon Airport (Humberto Delgado Airport) and set the drop off here too when you catch your flight home.